ecr-developer/uber-challenge-email/README.md

 1. CHAP - Challenge in abbreviation;
 2. XXX - Task number;
 3. Description - Task description that will be execute;

+* I'm not going to replicate all the stages, but for some of the stories that I consider important, I'm going to create a document similar to Sprint Planning, to help with the explanation.

 ## Announcements